aws-samples/sample-s2s-cdk-agent/README.md

 ### Industry specific deployment

-Project contains a folder industry-specific-demo-data which contains tools and demo data to allow you to quickly setup demos for a specific industry.
-We hope that this list will grow with the open source community participation.
-As part of the deployment process (./deploy.sh) you will be prompted with option to choose the industry (airline, telco, etc.).
-You will be also prompted to import sample data.
+The project contains a folder `industry-specific-demo-data` which contains tools and demo data to allow you to quickly set up demos for specific industries.
+We hope that this list will grow with open source community participation.

+#### Deploying an industry-specific demo

+1. **Before deployment**:
+   - Navigate to the `industry-specific-demo-data` directory and find your preferred industry folder
+   - Copy the `template.env` file from your chosen industry folder to the `backend` folder and rename it to `.env`
+   - Update the values inside the `.env` file with your specific resource information (e.g., knowledge base IDs, DynamoDB table names)

+2. **During deployment**:
+   - When running `./deploy.sh`, you will be prompted to choose an industry (airline, telco, etc.)
+   - You will also be prompted to import sample data for that industry
+   - If your preferred industry is not available in the `industry-specific-demo-data` directory, select "other" for a generic voice bot deployment

+3. **Custom industry setup**:
+   - If using "other", you'll need to configure your own tools and knowledge base
+   - Follow the tooling customization guidelines in the [Tooling](#tooling) section

+This approach allows you to quickly deploy industry-tailored demos with appropriate prompts, tools, and sample data already configured.

 ## FAQ/trouble shooting